Institutional Diplomas (DE)

 • Students repeating a course in initial or continuing education: €300

-Applications Applications for admission must be submitted exclusively online via theeCandidat application(Base Rouge) from March 30 to June 9, 2026.
+Applications Applications for admission to the DE program must be submitted exclusively online via theeCandidat application(application period to be announced at a later date)

 Optimizing Coaching and Physical Conditioning Through Functional Training (OCPPEF)